 This is what a century or so of progressivism has wrought - almost everyone in the country, at every income level, is dependent on the government to a significant (or more) degree, run by the Political Class, who ensures enough patronage is spread over a wide enough swath of the electorate to retain its power and position.
 Charles Murray wrote in American Exceptionalism,

 The common understanding of the limited role of government that united the Founders, including Hamilton, [is] now held only by a small minority of Americans, who are considered to be on the fringe of American politics.
 The Founders retain their historic stature, with both liberals and conservatives quoting snippets of their writings and arguing that the Founders would be on their side if they were alive today.
 But as a matter of historical accuracy, it cannot be argued that the Founders’ views of the proper scope of government bear any resemblance to the platforms of either the Democratic or the Republican parties.This is the status quo and it is not going to be reversed because the only people who still truly understand the Founders' principles of limited government, personal liberty, delegated powers and true checks and balances among the three branches of government are the Greatest Generation.
 They are all in their late 80s or older and are dying at an ever-increasing rate.
-It's an open question whether their children, the Boomers, have all three of the historical knowledge, understanding and intellectual tools and collective will to reverse the strengthening Leftism of the country.
-And it's a guarantee that anyone younger than the Boomers do not have even two of the three.
+It's an open question whether their children, the Boomers, have all four of the historical knowledge, understanding, intellectual tools and collective will to reverse the strengthening Leftism of the country.
+And it's a guarantee that anyone younger than the Boomers do not have even two of the four.
 Don't believe me?
 Then go here and see how readily ordinary supporters of this administration agree that the Bill of Rights should be repealed.

 Understand that reversing this trend is only theoretically possible - that is, it can be imagined.
 But reversal is not practically possible - the concept cannot be made reality.
 Here is a graphic depiction of why.